Vaaskr/StudioBustAdjuster/README.md

 Currently Works with Koikatsu

 ## Features
-- Sliders that adjust main Values of a characters bust
+- Sliders that adjust the main Values of a characters bust
 - Adds Timeline Compatiblity for Bust values and the Bust Scale Values which can be changed via Timeline

 ## How to install